kwarzeski/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 The T-Test for all suspension coils shows a mean of 1498.78 and a p-Value of 0.06.
 ![https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_totalSummary.png](https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_totalSummary.png)

 Lot 1 shows a mean of 1500 and a p-Value of 1

 ![https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_lot1Summary.png](https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_lot1Summary.png)

 Lot 2 shows a mean of 1500.2 and a p-Value of 0.607

 ![https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_lot2Summary.png](https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_lot2Summary.png)

 Lot 3 shows a mean of 1496.14 and a p-Value of 0.042.
 This is the greatest difference from the mean and has a low p-Value.
 I reccomend examining Lot 3 more closely.

 ![https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_lot3Summary.png](https://raw.githubusercontent.com/kwarzeski/MechaCar_Statistical_Analysis/main/images/tTest_lot3Summary.png)

+## Study Design: MechaCar vs Competition

+Cost efficiency is a key metric in buying a car.
+I propose a comparison of MechaCar's projected maintenance costs vs the competition.
+Data showing annual maintenance costs for the close competitors should be collected.

+Metrics required would be maintenance costs - annual costs of repairs.
+Preferably the data would be broken up by year and show the age of the car with each year's maintenance costs, so that a comparison can show how the maintenance costs compare over time.

+The Null Hypothesis is that the MechaCar has a comparable maintenance costs vs. the competition's cars.
+The Alternative Hypothesis is that the MechaCar has maintenance costs that are statistically different from its competitors

+I would test summary statistics (summarize() function) with bins to show maintenance costs across decades of ownership.
+I would also test using linear regression to show projected maintenance costs for the MechaCar, using the short term maintenance costs that can already be collected.

+The data needed includes: competitor's cars' annual maintenance costs, MechaCar's project maintenance costs, costs for parts and service.